 Is it safe to use unfiltered water for gardens if they include fruits and vegetables that will be eaten?
 What about rinsing vegetables or fruits?”

 It is safe to use unfiltered water on your garden vegetables and rinsing food prior to eating.
 Plants and vegetables have tissues that serve as a natural filtration system which prevent them from picking up any traces of lead.
-For more information on other potential sources of lead in the home, please visit the Colorado Department of Health and Environment’s website.
+For more information on other potential sources of lead in the home, please visit the Colorado Department of Public Health and Environment’s website.

 Does boiling water help remove lead?

 Heating or boiling water does not remove lead.
 The best way to reduce your risk of lead exposure is to use a filter certified to remove lead for drinking water, preparing infant formula or cooking.
 If you have a lead service line, Denver Water is providing you with a certified filter for these purposes.
 We also recommend that you flush your water after not using the water in the home for a few hours (run cold water from the kitchen or bathroom faucet for five minutes).